graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.0/learn/language/predicates/index.md

 ```

 In a graph predicate, all parameter variables must be _positively bound,_ i.e., appear in at least one positive literal (atom).
-Negative literals may further constrain the predicate match one it has been established by the positive literals.
+Negative literals may further constrain the predicate match once it has been established by the positive literals.

 ## Object equality